 What makes it the best flounder gig?

-Made from 316 “Kitchen Grade and Corrosion Resistant” Stainless Steel for enhanced corrosion resistance.
+We've improved from 316 “Kitchen Grade and Corrosion Resistant” Stainless Steel to a stronger and even more durable 17-4 Stainless Steel for even more enhanced corrosion resistance.
 After long term use in harsh saltwater environments, our flounder gigs maintain their cosmetic and structural integrity.

 Razor Sharp Points